Women’s Tree Climbing Workshop

 Member: $550 / Non-Member: $690

-Instruction, meals (coffee breaks, two lunches, two dinners), yoga, networking, climber insurance, CEUs, event t-shirt, use of climbing equipment, amazing prizes, and a whole-lotta fun!
+Instruction, meals (coffee breaks, three lunches, two dinners), yoga, networking, climber insurance, CEUs, event t-shirt, use of climbing equipment, amazing prizes, and a whole-lotta fun!
 The Commuter Participant rate does not include lodging.
 You will be expected to commute to and from the workshop each morning and evening.

 Overnight Participant (Shared Room) Rate Includes: